raisa-tabassum/Customer-Support-Zone/README.md

 Answer: JSX is a syntax that lets us write HTML-like code inside JavaScript.
 It makes creating React components easier and more readable.
 Without JSX, we have to write a lot of JavaScript code to create elements, which can get messy.

-2. Difference between State and Props:
+2. Difference between State and Props?
 Answer:
 Props: These are used to pass data from a parent component to a child component.Props are read-only, so the child component cannot modify them.